INFORMSJoC/2021.0076/README.md

 This archive is distributed in association with the [INFORMS Journal on Computing](https://pubsonline.informs.org/journal/ijoc) under the [MIT License](LICENSE).

+## Description
+The security of credit card fraud detection (CCFD) models based on machine learning is important but rarely considered in the existing research.
+To this end, we propose a black-box attack-based security evaluation framework for CCFD models.
+Under this framework, the semi-supervised learning technique and transfer-based black-box attack are combined to construct two versions of semi-supervised transfer black-box attack (STBA) algorithm.
+Moreover, we introduce a new nonlinear optimization model to generate the adversarial examples against CCFD models and a security evaluation index to quantitatively evaluate the security of them.

+This project contains four folders: `data`, `results`, `scr`, `scripts`.
+- `data`：include two datasets used in the paper and a toy dataset for debugging
+- `results`: include the experimental results
+- `scr`: include the source code
+- `scripts`: evaluate the security of machine learning models based on substitute models LR and SVM

 ## Setup
 ### Install dependencies
 To run the code, you will need to make sure that you have already installed Anaconda3.